-TOMS RIVER, N.J. -- A New Jersey motel owner who stole more than $81,000 in federal disaster relief funds by falsely claiming he had sheltered Superstorm Sandy victims is now headed to prison.
+TOMS RIVER, N.J. -- A New Jersey motel owner has admitted stealing more than $80,000 in federal disaster relief funds by falsely claiming he had sheltered Superstorm Sandy victims.

 RELATED: Dozens charged with Sandy fraud since 2014

-State authorities say Patel fraudulently took $81,567 from a Federal Emergency Management Agency program that paid hotels and motels for rooms temporarily occupied by victims.
+State Attorney General Christopher Porrino says Patel fraudulently took $81,567 from a Federal Emergency Management Agency program that paid hotels and motels for rooms temporarily occupied by victims.

 Patel and his wife own the American Motel in Toms River.